amida-tech/jsonapter/README.md

 <a name="assign" />
 #### `assign` rule

-This rule accepts an array of other templates that generate object results and works similar to [lodash assign method](https://lodash.com/docs#assign).  `assign` rule is primarily used to reuse existing templates to obtain a new one
+This rule accepts an array of other templates that generate object results and works similar to [lodash assign method](https://lodash.com/docs#assign).  `assign` rule is primarily used to reuse existing templates to obtain a new one.
+This is an array and cannot be empty.
 ```js
 var nameTemplate = {
     content: {